top of page

 Outside Inspire Africa, Cynthia currently freelance for Ashoka as a Global Facilitator and Changemaker.
 She previously worked as the Head of Operations for Vetsark, a Nigerian data science technology firm that helps livestock farmers and veterinarians digitize their animal healthcare records to predict and detect pests and diseases.
 The solution is being used by 40 countries and has been funded by Google and Facebook.

 Cynthia has received numerous awards for her work, including the United States African Development Fund Award, Unilever’s Sustainable Living Young Entrepreneurs Award, Global Student Entrepreneurs Award, Innovation Prize for Africans Post Prize Awards, and Global Innovation through Science and Technology Awards.
 She is a 2018 Global Good Fund Fellow, 2015 Mandela Washington YALI Fellow, Mercy Corps Game Changer Awards, UNLEASH Innovation Award, and LEAP Africa Social Innovators Fellow.
-Cynthia holds a BSc in Textile Science and Polymer Technology from Ahmadu Bello University and a MSc in Innovation, Entrepreneurship and Management from Imperial College Business School.
+Cynthia holds a BSc in Textile Science and Polymer Technology from Ahmadu Bello University and a Master in Global Affairs from, University of Notre Dame, U.S.A.